booyaa/terraform-azurerm-postgresql-read-replica/README.md

 # terraform-azurerm-postgresql-read-replica

 A module to manage Azure Database for PostgreSQL Read Replica until support for PostgreSQL read replicas is implemented.
 See issue [terraform-provider-azurerm#2819](https://github.com/terraform-providers/terraform-provider-azurerm/issues/2819) for more details.

+Update: As of version 2.7.0, the Azure provider now supports the creation of [replicas](https://www.terraform.io/docs/providers/azurerm/r/postgresql_server.html#create_mode).
+I'll be reviewing what if any purpose this module will now play.

 ## Limitations